 Franks writhed in pain and unhooked his helmet before Florida medical staff placed an air cast on his right leg and carted him off the field.
 As No. 13 departed Kroger Field, hope for the 2019 season began to fade.

-But Gator fans, I’m here to tell you the season is not a wash.
+But Gator fans quickly learned that this season is not a wash.

 The first reason is obvious: Backup quarterback and redshirt junior Kyle Trask played his ass off.
-Entering with his team down 10-21 in the start of the fourth quarter, the one-time high school backup at Texas’s Manvel High School showed poise, arm strength, accuracy, and good decision making.
+Entering with his team down 10-21 in the start of the fourth quarter against UK, the one-time high school backup at Texas’s Manvel High School showed poise, arm strength, accuracy, and good decision making.

 The Gators marched down the field behind Trask’s 4-for-5 passing and 54 yards and went on to score three touchdowns — 19 unanswered points — against a UK defense that had stifled Franks and the offense for the three previous quarters.
 Franks’ play — including a bad interception on the first drive — was similar to Florida’s season opening win over Miami.

 So, was Trask’s heroic play an outlier for just a capable backup quarterback?
 Or can the 6-foot-5 redshirt junior replicate his gunslinging, clutch comeback play down the stretch against vaunted SEC defenses?

 The answer for UF head coach Dan Mullen?
 Two quarterbacks, both with unique skillsets, which opens up the Gator’s offensive playbook to challenge any defense it faces.

 Mullen said in his postgame press conference after Kentucky that redshirt freshman Emory Jones would also receive snaps.
 This allows Florida to get creative using Jones’ speed, but there’s definitely uncertainty with inexperienced quarterbacks.